FastTrackOrg/FastTrack/readme.md

 ## About

-Tracking objects in video recording can be tedious.
-Existing software can be expensive, the learning curve can be steep, necessitate a powerful computer, and the workflow can not be easily adapted when the project evolved.
+Tracking objects in video recordings can be a tedious task, and existing software often comes with drawbacks like high cost, steep learning curves, hardware requirements, and inflexible workflows as the project evolves.

-**FastTrack** is a free (as freedom) desktop tracking software, easy to install, easy to use, and performant.
-The software can be downloaded for Linux, macOS, and Windows, and a public API is available to embed the core of the software in any C++/Qt project.
+**FastTrack** is a free and open-source desktop tracking software that aims to address these issues.
+It offers ease of installation, user-friendly interface, and high performance.
+The software is compatible with Linux, macOS, and Windows operating systems.
+Additionally, a public API is available, allowing users to embed the core tracking functionality into any C++/Qt project.

-Two main features are implemented in the software:
+FastTrack offers two main features:
-* An automatic tracking algorithm that can detect and track objects (conserving the objects' identities across the video recording).
+1. Automatic tracking algorithm: This algorithm can efficiently detect and track objects while preserving their identities throughout the entire video recording.
-* A manual review of the tracking where errors can be corrected rapidly and easily to achieve 100% accuracy.
+2. Manual review of tracking: Users have the option to review and correct tracking errors swiftly, ensuring 100% accuracy.

 ![alt text](docs/user/assets/readme.gif)